 All applicants refused a place have a right of appeal to an independent appeal panel constituted and operated in accordance with the School Admission Appeals Code.

-Appellants should contact School Admissions, Bristol City Council, City Hall, P O Box 3399, Bristol, BS1 9NE by 1st May 2023 for information on how to appeal.
-Information on the timetable for the appeals process is on www.bristol.gov.uk
+Appellants should contact Schools Admissions, Bristol City Council, City Hall, P O Box 3399, Bristol, BS1 9NE for information on how to appeal.